-The left side of the MS-E Series is equipped with the following features (see Figure 1-3):
+The left side of the MS Series is equipped with the following features (refer to figure 1-3):

-Exhaust Air Vent - ventilation openings that allow heated air to be removed by the internal cooling fan.
+Exhaust Air Vent - ventilation openings that allows heated air to be removed by the internal cooling fan.

-Model/Serial Number Label - includes model/serial number information, date of manufacture, and inverter and charger specifications.
-See the MS-E Specifications in Appendix A for more information and the different models that are available.
+Model/Serial Number Label - includes model/serial number information, date of manufacture and inverter and charger specifications.
+See the MS Specifications in Appendix A for more information and the different models available.